Jahia/widen-asset-picker/doc/en/picker.md

     </property>
 </bean>
 ```
-Then the functions can be used in the `widenPicker` configuration.
+Then the interface functions can be used in the `widenPicker` configuration.
 ```xml
 <bean id="widenPicker" class="org.jahia.services.uicomponents.bean.contentmanager.ManagerConfiguration">
     <property name="titleKey" value="label.wdenAsset@resources.widen-picker"/>